brysonth/comp423-course-notes/docs/tutorials/go_setup.md

             fmt.Println("Hello COMP423")
         }

+    `

-    9. Navigate to the terminal in VSCode.
+    9. Navigate to the terminal in VSCode. cd into the src directory.

     10. Run the command: go run main.go.